Helen Decardi-Nelson MBACP Reg. Counsellor

 - Young carers

-Sessions are charged at £50 per 50 minutes for adults and young people or £45 for 45 minutes for children (aged 12 and under).
+Sessions are charged at £50 per 60 minutes for adults and young people

 I am sometimes able to offer negotiable rates dependent on circumstances.